Common bacterial infections

 Please make a donation to support our research.
 We aim to fund the development of new antibiotic treatments and research into alternative therapies.
 Every single one of our children and grandchildren are at risk.
 Let’s fight for a future where simple infections no longer cost lives.

-Antibiotics only work against bacterial infections, so this page does not cover conditions such as ringworm or athlete’s foot (fungal), cold sores (viral) or scabies (parasitic), although these conditions can allow bacterial infections to take hold, too.
+Antibiotics only work against bacterial infections.
+This page does not cover conditions such as ringworm or athlete’s foot (fungal), cold sores (viral) or scabies (parasitic), although these conditions can allow bacterial infections to take hold, too.
 For more information, visit the NHS page about common skin conditions.

 Common bacterial infections of the skin and deep tissue, which are often caused by Staphylococcus or Streptococcus, include: